diegotrrs/myblog/content/post copy/when-to-repeat-yourself.md

 +++
 title = "When to repeat yourself" date = 2021-04-25T02:13:50Z
-author = "Diego Torres A."
+author = "Diego Torres Arguedas"
 +++

 Good practices are methods or techniques that have been generally accepted as the best to use in a certain field or industry.